Minee-Liane-Choi/MineeChoiLab/index.md

 # New approaches for brain repair

 The {{ site.title }} Lab is a team of researchers at the Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease more curable than yesterday.
-The ultimate hope is that by better understanding the molecular and cellular origins of neurodegenerative diseases.
+The ultimate hope is that by better understanding of the molecular and cellular origins of neurodegenerative diseases, we will be able to take a more strategic approach to the development of novel therapies.
 <br>

 We aim to build a personalized therapeutic platform to solve the three major problems in neurodegenerative diseases.